Aaron98990/ways-of-the-game/misconduct.md

 In youth games, if the referee allows a team official on the field for an injured player, the referee should move away from the injured player and not be in the path of the team official to avoid unneeded conversation.

+Any conversation before, during, or after the match with a non-nuetral person like a coach or spectator should not occur in the referee locker room or within 10 yards the crew put there stuff unless on field of play.
+This allows one to walk away with a buffer and provides a clear signal the conversation is over.

 Game temperature or the accumulation of small things can lead for these to be considered dissent.

 #### **Dissent by word**